GSA/idmanagement.gov/_pacs/5_pacs_procurements.md

 <tr>
   <td colspan="7">
   <ul>
-	<li>You can reuse the <a href="https://www.gsa.gov/cdnstatic/General_Supplies__Services/Guide_to_PACS_v2%2006-12-2018.pdf" target="_blank">GSA PACS Customer Ordering Guide’s Sample Statement of Work</a>, page 17.
-For help creating an RFP, see <a href="https://www.idmanagement.gov/wp-content/uploads/sites/1171/uploads/Procurement-Language-1.1.0.pdf" target="_blank"> Enabling Strong Authentication with PIV Cards: PKI in PACS Recommended Procurement Language for RFPs</a>.
-For help with Requests for Quotations (RFQs), see <a href="https://www.ebuy.gsa.gov/ebuy/" target="_blank"> GSA’s eBuy RFQ Online Tool</a>.</li>
+	<li>You can reuse the <a href="https://www.gsa.gov/cdnstatic/General_Supplies__Services/Guide_to_PACS_v2%2006-12-2018.pdf" target="_blank" rel="noopener noreferrer">GSA PACS Customer Ordering Guide’s Sample Statement of Work</a>, page 17.
+For help creating an RFP, see <a href="{{site.baseurl}}/assets/pacs/PKI-in-PACS-Procurement-Language-v1-1.pdf" target="_blank">Enabling Strong Authentication with PIV Cards: PKI in PACS Recommended Procurement Language for RFPs Version 1.1</a>.
+For help with Requests for Quotations (RFQs), see <a href="https://www.ebuy.gsa.gov/ebuy/" target="_blank" :rel="noopener noreferrer"> GSA’s eBuy RFQ Online Tool</a>.</li>
   </ul>
   </td>
 </tr>